Comment by femto

 As an example, if you're doing processing for software defined radio, it's the difference between the system occasionally having "blips" and the system having rock solid performance, doing what it is supposed to every time.
 With the real time kernel in place, I find I can do acid-test things, like running GNOME and libreoffice on the same laptop as an SDR, and the SDR doesn't skip a beat.
 Without the real-time kernel it would be dropping packets all over the place.

-aero-glide2 10 months ago
+aero-glide2 a year ago

 Interestingly, whenever I touch my touchpad, the worst case latency shoots up 20x, even with RT patch.
 What could be causing this?
 And this is always on core 5.

-• femto 10 months ago
+• femto a year ago

 Perhaps the code associated with the touchpad has a priority greater than that you used to run cyclictest (80?).
 Does it still happen if you boost the priority of cyclictest to the highest possible, using the option: